rosu-2805/server-sdk/README.md

     var result2 = await apiClient.StartTaskAsync(apiSession,
         new StartTaskRequest { TaskId = taskId, TaskParameters = taskParameters }, cancellationToken);
 ```
-Caller gets control back immediately after the task initialized to start.
-If the task is already running, no exception is generated.
+The caller gets control back immediately after the task is started.
+If you attempt to start a task that is already running, no exception is generated.

 ##### Stopping the Task